MCZbase/DataShot_DesktopApp/README.md

 * LocationInCollection
 * ValidDistributionFlag

-Allowed to change a record when: Record is in state Taxon Entered, Verbatim Entered, Verbatim Classified.
+Allowed to change a record when: Record is in state Taxon Entered, Verbatim Entered, (Verbatim Classified??).

 Barcode policy: Barcode must exist and must be unique.

-Overwrite policy:
+Overwrite policy: Will overwrite any existing value in the Verbatim fields, but will not overwrite any existing value in any non-Verbatim field.

 Questions policy: Any value provided in questions will be appended to the existing value for questions.

-Status when complete policy:
+Status when complete policy:  If any non-verbatim field is present, Verbatim Classified, othewise, verbatimEntered.

 This functionality is expected to change in future versions.